Skip to main content

 2-4 weeks after approval

 Not legal advice.
 This guide is educational.
-Laws change.
-Every case is different.
-For advice about your situation, consult a qualified attorney (503-684-3763) or legal aid organization.
+Laws change and every case is different.
+For advice about your situation, consult a qualified attorney or local legal aid office before filing.